-5. View the Murals in Sheffield
+8. View the Murals in Sheffield

 Sheffield is a small country town located in the north of Tasmania, just over one-hour west of Launceston.
 The town is famous for its murals painted on many buildings.
 The first mural was painted in 1986, and there are now over 200 murals in the town and surrounding area.

 Naturally it’s fine to wander around the streets along with your dog, spotting the various murals.
 There’s a handy map of all the murals here, or else visit the local visitor centre to hire a 45-minute audio tour.